chaimaB/test-react-hiberus/README.md

 ### Project description:

 This was a 1 week long project built for Hiberus Tecnologia.
-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
+Project goals included using technologies learned up until this point and familiarizing myself with documentation about the project i've created.

-I started this process by using the `create-react-app` boilerplate, then adding `hookrouter`, `react-icons`, `fuse.js`, `prop-types` and `axios` in order to fetch data from the open API movies library `https://developers.themoviedb.org/3/`.
+I started this process by using the `create-react-app` boilerplate, then adding `react-dom`, `react-icons`, `fuse.js`, `prop-types` and `axios` in order to fetch data from the open API movies library `https://developers.themoviedb.org/3/`.
+In order to test the login part of this app, you need to connect using the username `admin` or `chaima` and in both cases `123` as password.

 ![image](https://user-images.githubusercontent.com/24367625/129138004-e93f2935-55e7-4577-8c24-a99bb4302c04.png)